MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 ### Embedding the capture script into your page and mapping definition

 The code snippet copied in the previous step serves as a template and needs to be adjusted to the specific use case.
-You will need to replace all elements marked as `***Please fill***` in the generated template and adjust the logic to your scenario.
+You need to replace all elements marked as `***Please fill***` in the generated template and adjust the logic to your scenario.

-Your existing form submission will be sent to Customer Insights - Journeys using a JavaScript API which is defined in the file `FormCapture.bundle.js` and is included in the snippet.
+Your existing form submission is sent to Customer Insights - Journeys using a JavaScript API, which is defined in the file `FormCapture.bundle.js` and is included in the snippet.
-The integration is achieved via a JavaScript API that is defined in the file `FormCapture.bundle.js` and is included in the snippet.

 The form capturing setup consists of these steps:
-It is accomplished by the following steps:

 1. Get the reference to the form element on the page.
 1. Define the mapping of form fields on fields (entity attributes) in Customer Insights - Journeys.